The rise and rise of the word 素质 / 素質 (suzhi) in Chinese

 Background of the modern Chinese usage

-The new formulation possibly arose from Marxist ideas of the ‘perfectability of man’.
+The new formulation is possibly also related to Marxist ideas of the ‘perfectability of man’.
 This is no abstract concept.
 In its efforts to weld people of disparate peasant backgrounds into an effective fighting force, the Communist Party faced the challenge of raising the level of people with a very poor educational and social background.
 These people were the ‘raw material’ of the army and it was imperative that they should be up to standard.
-This interpretation is supported by the existence of expressions like tígāo jūnshì sùzhì (提高军事素质), meaning ‘raise the quality of the military’, which has to do with the overall level of recruits in the army.
+This interpretation is supported by the existence of expressions like tígāo jūnshì sùzhi (提高军事素质), meaning ‘raise the quality of the military’, which has to do with the overall level of recruits in the army.

 quality: 运动员的心理～ psychological quality of an athlete / 孩子的先天～ inherent qualities of a child / 全面提高企业的～ comprehensive improvement of the performance of enterprises / 科学文化～ cultural and scientific levels / 思想道德～ ideological and ethical standards.